Welcome to Machrihanish, the Jewel in Kintyre’s Crown…

 Facing outwards to Ireland and the Atlantic, famous for it’s sunsets and Golf, amongst other things of course.

 A new course has also been built nearby.
-The new Links course is called Machrihanish Dunes and has an award winning its environmentally-sympathetic design.
-Part of a multi-million pound development by an American company, which has renovated the old Ugadale Arms Hotel (formerly known as The Pans Hotel) as well as the Royal Hotel on the front in Campbeltown.
+The new Links course is called Machrihanish Dunes and has an award winning environmentally-sympathetic design.
+Part of a multi-million pound development by an American company, which has renovated the old Ugadale Arms Hotel (Now knows as simply The Ugadale Hotel, formerly known as The Machrihanish Hotel and Pans Hotel) as well as the Royal Hotel on the front in Campbeltown.

-Campbeltown Airport, formerly RAF Machrihanish (RNAS Machrihanish), is located near the village.
-The former airbase has been taken over by the especially-formed Machrihanish Airbase Community Company.
+Campbeltown Airport: Formerly RAF Machrihanish (Originally RNAS Machrihanish, HMS Landrail), is located near the village.
+The former airbase is now community owned and run by the especially-formed Machrihanish Airbase Community Company.

-Machrihanish and the surrounding area was often an inspiration for renowned local marine and landscape painter William McTaggart, who came from Aros Farm, Nr Machrihanish.
+Machrihanish and the surrounding area was often an inspiration for renowned local marine and landscape painter William McTaggart, who was born at Aros Farm, Nr Machrihanish.